-- Use [◄] and [▶] to select the maximum number of shots for each continuous shutter operation. - Use [▲] and [▼] to select the second control panel option from the bottom (Prerecord CS shots). - Use [◄] and [▶] to specify how many of the 30 images and for how long images should be pre-recorded in the buffer. - Prerecord CS shooting is not performed when the number of buffer images and the recording time are both zero.
-Note that the mechanical shutter is used when shooting with High Speed CS.
+- Use [◄] and [▶] to select the maximum number of shots for each continuous shutter operation. - Use [▲] and [▼] to select the second control panel option from the bottom (Prerecord CS shots).

+11. Use [◄] and [▶] to specify how many of the 30 images and for how long images should be pre-recorded in the buffer.

+Prerecord CS shooting is not performed when the number of buffer images and the recording time are both zero.

-Number of pre-record - images and pre-record
+Number of pre-record images and pre-record time